mahdibohloul/SnapTrip/README.md

 # SnapTrip
-SnapTrip, the final project of the training course, in phase 1, my focus is on the proper implementation of the database and creating the right API.
+SnapTrip, the final project of the Advanced Programming course, in phase 1, my focus is on the proper implementation of the database and creating the right API.